amnuts/opcache-gui/README.md

 ## Building it yourself

-The interface has been split up to allow you to easily change the colours of the gui, or even the core components, should you wish.
+The interface has been split up to allow you to easily change the colours of the gui, the language shown, or even the core components, should you wish.

-The CSS for the interface is in the `build/_frontend/interface.scss` file.
-If you want to change the interface itself, update the `build/_frontend/interface.jsx` file - it's basically a set of ReactJS components.
+### The build command

-If you update those files, you will want to build the interface again and have the new jsx/css put into use.
-To do that, run the command `php ./build/build.php` from the repo root (you will need `nodejs` and `npm` installed).
-Once running, you should see the output:
+To run the build process, run the command `php ./build/build.php` from the repo root (you will need `nodejs` and `npm` already installed).
+Once running, you should see the output something like:

 ```
 🐢 Installing node modules